VivekJaiswal18/SkillSwap/README.md

 # SkillSwap

-## Logo

-[SkillSwap](https://afri-farm.vercel.app/) is an innovative educational platform that leverages advanced technologies to provide comprehensive and engaging learning experiences.
+[SkillSwap](https://skillswap-one.vercel.app/) is an innovative educational platform that leverages advanced technologies to provide comprehensive and engaging learning experiences.
 The platform combines web crawling, GPT-based information processing, YouTube integration, and quiz assessments to empower learners with a holistic and effective learning experience.

-## Features
+## Contract
+The smart contract used in this project is deployed on EDU chain.
+This is the contract address = 0x0192a6b655e4f92aac6e3a1c6177e43a2fd90093

 ## Benefits

-- Comprehensive Notes: AfriFarm provides learners with comprehensive, summarized notes derived from crawled online content.
-The notes are structured and concise, making it easier to understand and retain knowledge.

-- Curated Educational Videos: The platform offers curated educational videos from YouTube, enabling learners to supplement their understanding with visual explanations, demonstrations, and real-world examples.

-- Interactive Quizzes: AfriFarm's intelligent quiz assessments allow learners to assess their understanding of the subject matter.
-By identifying areas for improvement, learners can track their progress and reinforce acquired knowledge.

-- Holistic Learning Experience: The combination of comprehensive notes, curated videos, and interactive quizzes delivers a holistic learning experience.
-Learners can access information from multiple sources, engage with multimedia content, and actively participate in their learning journey.

-## Getting Started

-To start using AfriFarm, simply [sign up](https://www.afrifarm.com/signup) on our website.
-Once registered, you will have access to a wide range of educational resources, including comprehensive notes, curated videos, and interactive quizzes.
-The platform is user-friendly and designed to provide a seamless learning experience.
+Our platform revolutionizes online education by enabling educators to publish and monetize their courses as tokenized assets on EduChain, an Arbitrum Orbit-based blockchain.
+Leveraging IPFS for decentralized storage, the platform ensures that course content is securely stored and accessible to students worldwide.
+By integrating blockchain technology, we provide a transparent, secure, and censorship-resistant environment where students can purchase courses using cryptocurrency, ensuring fair compensation for creators and a seamless learning experience for users.